 By Jane Barthelemy.
 2021 is a Whole New Year, a perfect chance to start anew.
 We can start by questioning our old patterns, physical habits and especially thoughts.
 When stress is high, there’s greater need to be vigilant about our health and balance.
 We often choose momentary joy that harms our long-term health.
 If you notice yourself craving “comfort foods” like cookies, energy bars, or chips, you’re already familiar with that strange unconscious appeal.
 Something about that food makes you always want more.
-It’s all about momentary joy, and a specific neurological response purposely created to charm you into buying it.
+This is a specific neurological response purposely created to charm you into consuming it.
 Countless studies show that certain foods stimulate the same brain pleasure centers as cocaine and hard drugs.
 This is a multi-billion dollar business, and we as consumers must make a choice between momentary joy vs. long-term health.
 These foods function in the neurological system like hard drugs – they create a pleasant response, a strong reward sensation which connects to our behavior and eating habits.
 That wonderful scintillating feeling makes us want to repeat what led to it, no matter how fleeting or damaging to our health it might be.
 This article outlines the most addictive foods, and how to free yourself of addictive relationships.
-The top 7 addictive foods are:

 - White Bread, Pasta, Potatoes, and White Rice

 - Sweets: Energy Bars, Oreos, Donuts, Cupcakes, Muffins, Cake, Cookies